 Stephen Schock has been a Product Design faculty member since 1998.
-He has 28 years of design experience including automotive, medical, exhibit, furniture, graphic, industrial, farming, digital products, toy products, footwear, large-scale sculpture, design research and design thinking.
+He has over 30 years of design experience including automotive, medical, exhibit, furniture, graphic, industrial, farming, digital products, toy products, footwear, large-scale sculpture, design research and design thinking.
 He has been awarded the IDEA Gold Medal for Design Excellence and Innovation, awards for Design Excellence from the ID Annual Design Review, the Design Journal and the Henry Ford Innovation Institute.

 Schock has lectured on design process in the US, Europe and Asia, has served as the Mideast Educational Representative for the Industrial Design Society of America, facilitated workshops on Design Thinking and Design Research, and is a visiting evaluator for the National Association of Schools of Art and Design (NASAD).
-He is the cofounder of D Labs Design Workshops, Detroitrelic, and is currently the president of the Detroit Design Studio LLC.
+He is the cofounder of D Labs Design Workshops, Pingree Mfg, Detroitrelic, and is currently the president of the Detroit Design Studio LLC.
 His work has been seen on CNN, Designboom, published in numerous design journals, exhibited at the Whitney Museum shop in New York and is included in the 20th Century collection of the Detroit Institute of Art.